jbreeden/mruby-apr/README.md

     + If given a block, it is passed the File, and the File is automatically closed when the block terminates

   - File#print(obj, ...)
-    + [PENDING] Writes the given objects to the File
+    + Writes the given objects to the File
+    + If the output field separator ($,) is nil, nothing is inserted between each object.
-    + [PENDING] If the output field separator ($,) is not nil, it will be inserted between each object.
+    + If the output field separator ($,) is not nil, it will be inserted between each object.
-    + [PENDING] If the output record separator ($) is not nil, it will be appended to the output.
+    + If the output record separator ($) is not nil, it will be appended to the output.
+    + Objects that aren’t strings will be converted by calling their to_s method

   - File#<<(obj)
-    + [PENDING] Writes obj to ios. obj will be converted to a string using to_s.
+    + Writes obj to ios. obj will be converted to a string using to_s.

   - File#puts(obj, ...)
     + Writes the given objects to the File, appending the output record separator ($\) between each item